tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Set Theory explanation](./setex.png)

 How likely one certain outcome is, is called the **prior**.
-So the the outcome of a P() is a prior.
+So the outcome of a P() is a prior.
 For example:
 - P(Rain tomorrow) = 0.8
 - P(No rain tomorrow) = 0.2
 The probability of at least something happening is 1.
 So the sum of P() for all possible outcomes is one.

-So a prior is the degree that you believe a certain outcome before it happens and one is chosen.
-If you have no other information.
+So a prior is the degree that you believe a certain outcome before it happens and one is chosen if you have no other information.

 ## Example